faridelaouadi/book-reviews/README.md

 How can i run this?
 -----

-1) Set up the PostgreSQL database on a server like heroku.
+1) Set up the PostgreSQL database on a platform like heroku.
 2) Use a service like adminer to make the following tables
   a) USERS( username (pk) , password )
   b) BOOKS( isbn(pk), title, author, year )